 - 8 oz Meyer lemon juice (1 cup, about 6 lemons)

 - Preheat oven to 375 °F. Lightly butter a 13 x 9 baking pan.
 Line the pan in one direction with a sheet of parchment paper.
 Make the paper long enough that it goes up and over the two sides.
 You'll use the excess parchment to lift the bars out of the pan after they cool.

 For the Crust

-- Combine the flour, sugar and salt in a mixer bowl.
-On low speed, add the butter or mix in the butter with your fingers.
+- Combine 10 oz all purpose flour, 8 oz granulated sugar and ½ teaspoon salt in a mixer bowl.
+On low speed, add 8 oz unsalted butter or mix in the butter with your fingers.
 Increase the speed to medium and mix until the butter is incorporated.
 The mix will look powdery, but if you grab a handful and squeeze it together it will form a large clump.

 - Dump the mix into the pan and compact into an even layer, making sure to get the corners.
 I use the flat side of a meat tenderizer to press it into place.
 You can also use your hands or the bottom of a measuring cup.
 Bake until golden brown, 15-20 minutes.